-I’d been thinking of reviving some of those old columns for publishing here, but only last week did I actually go and find the Clarisworks (.cwk) files and found that, damn.
+I’d been thinking of reviving some of those old columns for publishing here, but only last week did I actually dig up the Clarisworks (.cwk) files and found that, damn.
 I had a voice and a writing style I miss.
-So, for the next several Wine Fortnightlies, Wine Romps, I’ll be refashioning some of this old content for your perusal and enjoyment, including “Wines from the Vaults” the wines tasted over a decade ago.
+So, for the next several Wine Romps, I’ll be refashioning some of this old content for your perusal and enjoyment, including “Wines from the Vaults.”
+These are wines tasted over a decade ago.
 Not all of them, but enough to show me I have lost a lot of knowledge over the past one and a half decades and I’ve got to work hard getting it back.
-No photos though—just more thoughts on the wines, such as background and matching ideas.
+Those old ones I have no photos—just thoughts on the wines, such as background and matching ideas.

 Without further ado: the first “Wine Hunter” column from Vino.com: